aiotmlwtf/00/space-exploration.md

 “Intuition is not something that is given.
 I’ve trained my intuition to accept as obvious shapes which were initially rejected as absurd, and I find everyone else can do the same.”
 Benoit Mandelbrot, p.xi
 In science (AI/ML) statistics is used to bypass intuition as it is seen as limiting (bias, etc.)

+Paul Brown
+He recalls his interest at the time in “removing myself from the work and objectifying the art making process.”
+(Whitelaw, p.149)

 ### face space as example
 all approach